yuqmettal/users-app/README.md

 ## Project Structure

-A brief overview of how your project is organized:

 - `src/main/java`: Application source code.
 - `src/test/java`: Test cases for the application.
 - `src/main/resources`: Configuration and other static files.